SCHEDULE OF ELECTIONS

 Age Requirements: Males and females must have attained the age of 18 years at the time the marriage license is effective or will have attained the age of 16 years and has either the consent to the marriage of both parents or his/her guardian or judicial approval.

-Non-residents must comply with the requirements of their respective States.
+Individuals who reside out of state may not apply for a marriage license in Illinois if such a marriage would not be legal in their home state.
 Non-residents requiring consent of parents or legal guardian must obtain a consent sworn to before the COUNTY CLERK or a NOTARY PUBLIC.

 CIVIL UNION INFORMATION